BKWLD/cloak-algolia/README.md

 ### Sync

-In the `sync` objects, simplest form, use a string config item:
+In the `sync` array's simplest form, give it a simple string per index:

 ```js
 // nuxt.config.js